spacemakerai/course-wasm/README.md

 ## Assignment

 The assignments in this workshop have 2 parts.
-First you will finish the missing parts of code.
-You can find these by searching through the code by number, e.g. "1." for the first task.
-When you finish one task you should be able to refresh your browser and see a visual change.
-When you have completed all 9 tasks you should have a complete program which searches and visualizes the iterations until an optimal solution is found.
+In part 1 you will go through a set of 7 small tasks where you fill in missing parts of code.
+When you have completed task 7, you will have a program which searches and visualizes the iterations until an optimal solution is found.

 The second part builds on the foundation in part 1 with more advanced tasks.
 Here we have put together independent tasks so that you can choose the task you would like to try based on what interests you.

+---

+## Part 1

 ### 1. Rendering the scene